Growth Investing Strategies

 Our industry tends to prioritize returns at the cost of underestimating potential risks.
 Our portfolio managers give as much—and sometimes more—attention to potential risks as to returns.
 We tactically adjust our asset mix to reduce risk and position ourselves to capture emerging opportunities.

-Investors who allocate the bulk of their wealth to a single company, sector, or asset class leave their portfolio reliant on the complex, interconnected market dynamics all working in their favour.
+Investors who allocate the bulk of their wealth to a single company, sector, or asset class leave their wealth reliant on the complex, interconnected market dynamics all working in their favour.
 Concentration risk, the opposite of diversification, could result in significant losses at any time.

 Although stocks have historically delivered higher returns, there are times when fixed income investments are more appealing—as shock absorbers in turbulent markets, they’re essential for even the most growth-oriented investors.